 Department of Justice

-This NIJ study, initiated in 1996 and updated in 2011, was designed to identify, describe, and assemble a set of investigative tasks that should and could be performed at every death scene.
+This NIJ study, initiated in 1996 and updated in 2011, was designed to identify, describe, and assemble a set of investigative tasks that should be performed at every death scene.
 These tasks serve as the foundation of the guide for death scene investigators.
-The guide gathered input for national and international organizations and subject matter experts who are responsible for the investigation of death and its outcomes.
-Click here for access to this report.
+The guide gathered input from national and international organizations and subject matter experts who are responsible for the investigation of deaths and their outcomes.
+Click here for for access to this report.

 The Death Investigation Guide is currently being updated for a second time.
 NIJ has the final edits for the guide back from the working group and anticipates publication in the Summer of 2023.

-The Strengthening the Medical Examiner-Coroner System program is a competitive grant program launched by NIJ in FY2017 and administered by NIJ through FY 2019 designed to support the enhancement of MDI services and increase the supply of forensic pathologists nationwide.
+The Strengthening the Medical Examiner-Coroner System program is a competitive grant program launched by NIJ in FY2017 to support ME/C agency accreditation and to increase the supply of forensic pathologists nationwide through forensic pathology fellowship opportunities.
 This program transitioned to BJA in FY2020.

-• For information on the Strengthening Medical Examiner-Coroner System program administered by BJA starting in FY 2020, click here.
+- For information on the Strengthening Medical Examiner-Coroner System program, click here.

 The Paul Coverdell Forensic Science Improvement Grants program (the Coverdell program) was administered by NIJ from FY 2001 to FY 2019 and transitioned to BJA in FY 2020.
 The Coverdell program awards grants to States and units of local government to improve the quality and timeliness of forensic science and medical examiner/coroners' offices services.

-• For information on the Coverdell program administered by BJA starting in FY 2020, click here.
+- For information on the Coverdell program, click here.

 NIJ's Research and Development in Forensic Science for Criminal Justice Purposes program directs the findings of basic scientific research; research and development in broader scientific fields applicable to forensic science; and ongoing forensic science research toward the development of highly discriminating, accurate, reliable, cost-effective, and rapid methods for the identification, analysis, and interpretation of physical evidence for criminal justice purposes.
 NIJ addresses this through supporting projects that will 1) increase the body of knowledge to guide and inform forensic science policy and practice, or 2) lead to the production of useful material(s), device(s), system(s), or method(s) that have the potential for forensic application.